IMSA's Culture of Civil Rights Violations

 IMSA students often drop out of school due to declining healthEvery year, a handful of IMSA students withdraw for “health” reasons.
 Why does IMSA's Board of Trustees lack curiosity as to what is happening to these children, especially given that IMSA's director allegedly revokes necessary accommodations, aids, and services.

 IMSA's thirty-year-old admissions policies are unconstitutional and offensiveIMSA admissions are neither race nor gender blind and allow for prohibited race and sex balancing.
 The policy is: “The Academy shall ensure adequate geographic, gender, and ethnic representation in admission decisions by approximating the diversity of the applicant pool from among eligible applicants.”
 Disability status has also been considered inappropriately.
 Moreover, admissions involves a dated and inappropriate speculative calculus about applicant maturity and personal qualities.
 Considering the personal qualities of fourteen-year-olds in an application to a public program is offensive and ripe for abuse.
-IMSA is totally beyond the pale in its rogue, decades-old policies that explicitly allow for race, sex, and gender to be a factor; Chicago Public Schools has not considered race or gender in admissions since being released from its consent decree many years ago.

 Was your child racially profiled in the summer SRELO program?
 Be sure to look through ALL INTERNAL SHEETS/TABS.
 This file was supplied by the FOIA office as is.
 We are not aware of any other public institution in Illinois [not subject to a desegregation plan] that would have gathered racial data to make selections for course assignments, summer programs, or really anything for that matter.
 If you would prefer a PDF copy, email us we'll put one up.